 178 MS of Jack.
 (39:38) Cut to Jack before the maze looking down on it, his hands on the table rather than his finger entering the maze's entrance as observed at the end of shot 177.

-We can see some differences between the model maze and the little we have of seen of the physical exterior.
+We can see some differences between the model maze and the little we have viewed of the one outside.
+Using the topiary cones at the top of the maze, we can divide it into sections.
 There were two sections to the left of the entrance of the outside maze, the map in one and the hut in the other.
-Here there are three sections to the left of the entrance, and seven sections total to that side, including the entrance, and the long side of the maze has 9 sections.
-Whereas the outside maze would have 5 sections to the short side and, if examined carefully, shows to have 7 sections on Closing Day and today.
+Here there are three sections to the left of the entrance, and seven sections total to that side, including the entrance.
+The long side of the maze has 9 sections.
+The outside maze would have 5 sections to the short side and, if examined carefully, shows to have 7 sections to the long side on Closing Day and today.
 7 sections and 6 lights facing the hotel.
 When the entrance of the maze is seen shifted, on the final day, it appears to be perhaps located in the 4th section.

 The Overlook Maze map also appears to show 7 sections on the short side and 9 on the long.

 Already there is a problem of reconciling the maze outside with the model maze and the maze on the map.
-You'd think Kubrick could have gotten to get the mazes to match and if he would have if he'd wanted them to match.
+They do not match.
 And there are more problems to come.

 The cut is an abrupt one, giving Jack no time to shift his position and remove his finger from the maze, but here he stands leaning against the table instead.
 He looks down into it with the long rectangular heart of the maze situated perpendicular to him, standing opposite where we had observed an elder individual, on the day of the interview, examining the maze.
 From the direction in which Jack's yellow ball disappeared, that individual had entered the lobby as Jack crossed where he will later slay Dick and we heard the first "sha" sound.